fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@M0X0101/how-i-was-able-to-steal-users-credentials-via-swagger-ui-dom-xss-e84255eb8c96">-How I was able to steal users credentials via Swagger UI DOM-XSS</a>

+<a href="https://spaceraccoon.dev/analyzing-clipboardevent-listeners-stored-xss/">-I Hope This Sticks: Analyzing ClipboardEvent Listeners for Stored XSS</a>

 <a href="https://hackerone.com/reports/1212067">-Stored XSS in markdown via the DesignReferenceFilter</a>

 <a href="https://hackerone.com/reports/977697">-Stored-XSS in merge requests</a>